khushnoodasif/makers/week-1-and-2-basic-programming/README.md

 ## Weeks 1 & 2: Basic Programming

-During these first two modules, you will learn to use the essential tools of software development, the basic syntax of Ruby and you'll build procedural programs.
+During these first two modules, I will learn to use the essential tools of software development, the basic syntax of Ruby and you'll build procedural programs.

-By the end of modules 1 & 2 all developers can:
+By the end of modules 1 & 2 I can:

 * Navigate a unix command line
 * Version control projects